benmak11/hitchhkr-dev/README.md

 # Hitchhkr-dev
 ## Uber clone

-This is an iOS app which uses [Firebase Auth](https://firebase.google.com/docs/auth/) and [Firebase](https://firebase.google.com/) as a backend to serve as an application to connect users to online drivers.
-This is an Uber clone for showcase purposes.
+This is an iOS app which uses [Firebase Auth](https://firebase.google.com/docs/auth/) and [Firebase](https://firebase.google.com/) as a backend to serve as for the application.
+This Uber clone is specifically for showcase purposes and is not intended for commercial use.
+The features added are basic to the Uber platform as of today.

 ## Current status of development